Chronic Lymphocytic Leukemia Facts

 Chronic lymphocytic leukemia (CLL) is a type of leukemia—a cancer of the bone marrow and blood.

-The American Cancer Society estimates nearly 15,000 people will be diagnosed with CLL in 2015.
-CLL is the most prevalent type of leukemia in adults, accounting for about one-third of all cases.
+The American Cancer Society estimates that about 14,600 people are diagnosed with CLL each year in the U.S. CLL is the most prevalent type of leukemia in adults, accounting for about one-third of all cases.
 It is typically a disease of older adults.
 This type of leukemia does not occur in children.

 What Is CLL?